Red Lobster

+Location in Tallahassee, Florida in 2015; believed to be the chain's longest-operating location.

 In May 2024, Red Lobster closed at least 99 of its restaurants and then filed for Chapter 11 bankruptcy protection after securing over $100 million in financing commitments from its lenders.
 The company has also entered a stalking horse agreement to sell itself and have its lenders manage it.

 History

 Formation and growth

 The first Red Lobster restaurant was opened on January 18, 1968, in Lakeland, Florida, by entrepreneurs Bill Darden and Charley Woodsby.
 The oft-quoted date of March 27, 1968, is based on the incorporation date of Red Lobster Inns of America, Inc. (now GMRI, Inc.) in the Florida Secretary of State's Office.

 Originally billed as the "Harbor for Seafood Lovers", the first restaurant was followed by four others throughout the American South.
 In 1970, General Mills acquired Red Lobster as a five-unit company and with new backing, the chain expanded rapidly in the 1980s.